When You Go Off-Script With God — Modern Paraphrase | nocap.bible

 Aaron's Grief Gets Through to Moses 🕊️

-Here's where it gets real.
-Moses went looking for the goat of the offering — and found out it had been completely burned up instead of eaten by the priests as commanded.
+Here's where it gets real. went looking for the goat of the offering — and found out it had been completely burned up instead of eaten by the as commanded.
 He was heated.

 "Why didn't you eat the Sin offering in the sanctuary?
 It's most holy!
 It was given to you so you could bear the iniquity of the congregation and make Atonement for them before the Lord!
 Its blood wasn't brought inside the sanctuary — you absolutely should have eaten it there, like I commanded!"

 Moses wasn't wrong — the procedure had been violated.
-But then Aaron spoke up, and what he said stopped Moses in his tracks:
+But then spoke up, and what he said stopped Moses in his tracks:

 "Look — today my sons offered their Sin offering and their burnt offering before the Lord, and yet such things as these have happened to me.
 If I had eaten the Sin offering today, would the Lord have approved?"

 Aaron wasn't being rebellious.
 He was being honest.
 He had just watched two of his sons die in God's presence.
-He was asking a real question: in the middle of this grief, with death still fresh, would God really want him going through the motions of eating a holy meal like nothing happened?
+He was asking a real question: in the middle of this grief, with still fresh, would God really want him going through the motions of eating a holy meal like nothing happened?

 And when Moses heard that, he approved.
 He got it.
-Sometimes faithfulness looks like following every rule to the letter.
+Sometimes looks like following every rule to the letter.
 And sometimes it looks like a grieving father being honest about where he's at.
 God met Aaron in both. 💯